-But I guess when you stay at a more expensive resort, everything costs more.
+But everything costs more when you stay at a more expensive resort.
 And that’s why sometimes we have to stay somewhere more affordable.

 Wrapping things up, there are two significant items that I’ve yet to mention that are definitely worth your consideration.
-There are no parking fees and no resort fees at this TownePlace Suites.
+First, there are no parking fees or resort fees at this Flamingo Crossings TownePlace Suites.

 Ultimately, if you plan to spend a few days in the Disney Parks and don’t mind the pets, the TownePlace Suites at Flamingo Crossings will probably work well for you.

 You can’t beat the location, ability to prepare a few meals, and reasonable price.
 However, don’t expect it to be a five-star resort, and remember it’s not breaking the budget, and there’s that free breakfast.

 For more information about this specific location, you might enjoy browsing the list of hotels at Flaming Crossings.
 Also, you might be interested in reading our list of the best off-site resorts near Disney World.